awsdocs/amazon-ec2-user-guide/doc_source/creating-an-ami-ebs.md

    \(Optional\) To view the snapshot that was created for the new AMI, choose **Snapshots**\.
 When you launch an instance from this AMI, we use this snapshot to create its root device volume\.

 1. Launch an instance from your new AMI\.
-For more information, see [Launching an Instance Using the Launch Instance Wizard](launching-instance.md)\.
+For more information, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.

 1. The new running instance contains all of the customizations that you applied in previous steps\.